 Place: Sawai Madhopur (Ranthambore), Rajasthan and Fatehpur Sikri, Uttar Pradesh

-Even before the sun dawns, you reach Sawai Madhopur, home to the Ranthambore National Park.
-A thrilling safari takes you close to the abode of the national animal of India - the Tiger.
+On Day 7, the train reaches Sawai Madhopur, home to the Ranthambore National Park, before dawn.
+A thrilling safari takes you into the habitat of the national animal of India - the Tiger.
 The park is home to other wildlife as well including sambar, chital, nilgai, chinkara, wild boar, sloth bear, hyena, jackal and leopards.
-After experiencing the exhilarating expedition, have a lavish breakfast at Vivanta by Taj - Sawai Madhopur Lodge.
+After experiencing the exhilarating expedition, enjoy a lavish breakfast at Vivanta by Taj - Sawai Madhopur Lodge.

-During the latter half of the day, the train takes you across the fabled magnificent fortified Mughal city Fatehpur Sikri - a UNESCO World HeriDays Site.
+During the latter half of the day, the train takes you to the fabled magnificent fortified Mughal city, Fatehpur Sikri - a UNESCO World Heritage Site.
 Admire the changing landscape while enjoying a hearty lunch on board.
-Brace yourself with the Mughal history by visiting this complex of monuments and temples, all in a uniform architectural style, including one of the largest mosques in India - the Jama Masjid.
-Other prime attractions here include Palace of Jodha Bai, Bibal Bhavan, Karwan Serai & Hiran Minar, Panch Mahal, Diwan-i-Khas and Diwan-i-Am.
+Then, learn about Mughal history by visiting this complex of monuments and temples, all built in a uniform architectural style, including one of the largest mosques in India - the Jama Masjid.
+Other prime attractions here include Palace of Jodha Bai, Bibal Bhavan, Karwan Serai & Hiran Minar, Panch Mahal, Diwan-i- Khas and Diwan-i- Am.

 Return to the train to enjoy the flavours of an 'India Night' as the train continues its journey towards Agra.